Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Why add cream of tartar to Royal Icing?

-We always add cream of tartar to our recipe to helps stabilise the egg white.
+We always add cream of tartar to our recipe to help stabilise the egg white.

 Adding flavour to Royal Icing?

-You don't have to add any flavour to the icing, but we always do!
-Use any flavouring you like, we use ½ a tsp of vanilla extract.
+You don't have to add flavour to the icing, but we always do!
+Use any flavouring you like.
+We use ยฝ a teaspoon of vanilla extract.

 How to mix royal icing?

-What consistency royal icing for piping on Christmas biscuits?
+What consistency is royal icing for piping on Christmas biscuits?

 It should take about 15 seconds to blend back in.

-Any longer then 15 seconds, the royal icing it is too thick, add tsp of water at a time to make runnier.
+Any longer than 15 seconds, the royal icing it is too thick.
+Add teaspoon of water at a time to make it runnier.

 If quicker then 15 seconds the royal icing is too runny, add and mix more icing sugar in to thicken,